arthurandreev/JavaHealeniumPOC/README.md

 # How to Install and Run the Project
 To install and run the project, follow these steps:

 1. Clone the project to your local machine, which includes both an Angular application and a Selenium test project with Healenium Maven package already installed.
-The project also contains a Docker compose file with all the configurations required to spin up the Healenium backend.
-More information on the Healenium backend can be found in the links below.
+The project also contains a Docker compose file with all the configurations required to spin up the Healenium containers.
+More information on the Healenium can be found in the links below.

 Maven dependency - https://github.com/healenium/healenium-web <br>
 Docker containers - https://github.com/healenium/healenium-backend